bp/resqpy/docs/CONTRIBUTING.rst

 * ``dev301`` : 301 commits added since the previous release.
 * ``+gddfbf6c`` : a ``+g`` prefix followed by current commit ID: ``dfbf6c``.

-How the version is generated
+How the version is retreived
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The git history is what defines the version number, and consequently the version cannot be written in a file that is itself under source control.
+The git history defines the version, and consequently the version number cannot be written in a file that is itself under source control.

 The package `setuptools_scm <https://github.com/pypa/setuptools_scm>`_ is used to extract the version number from the git history:

-* In a development setup, the local git is used.
+* In a prod setup, the version is hard-coded in a file ``resqpy/version.py``.
-* In a built release, the version is hard-coded into a file ``resqpy/version.py``.
+* In a development setup, the local git history is analysed.

 Get in touch
 ------------